-- Increase and support Family Advocate skills to provide consistent, quality support, involvement, and resources to families in target areas of the state.
+- Enhance skills and capacity to provide consistent, quality support, involvement, and resources to families in target areas of the state.

-- Develop youth leadership across the state and support youth advocacy and involvement through creation of Statewide Youth Advisory Council.
+- Support family leadership across the state and support family advocacy and involvement through creation of Statewide Parent and Youth Advisory Councils.

 - Community education and collaboration.